AnukoolPurohit/CarND-LaneLines-P1/Writeup.md

 The advantage of using a HLS color filter over one in RGB is that it's easier to describe a color range in HSV.
 While there is no need for this filter for the first to problems.
 This filter helps with the optional challenge.
-This approach was inspired from the approach by [Naoki Shibuya](https://medium.com/towards-data-science/finding-lane-lines-on-the-road-30cf016a1165).
+This approach and [code](https://github.com/naokishibuya/car-finding-lane-lines) here was inspired from the approach by
+[Naoki Shibuya](https://medium.com/towards-data-science/finding-lane-lines-on-the-road-30cf016a1165).

 Second, I grayscale this image we acquire from the color filter: